 These five songs all teach children to count from 1 to 10 in Spanish.
 Most of them teach other vocabulary and structures too.
-I have used all these Spanish counting songs with my preschool students at different times, and the kids have loved them all.
+I have used all these Spanish counting songs with my preschool students at different times, and kids have enjoyed them all.

 I look for Spanish counting songs that I can use with actions or objects.
 Many preschoolers can already count, so Spanish counting songs are a perfect way to get kids producing the language in class right away.
 Combined with manipulatives, marching, jumping or clapping, these songs guarantee kids will be moving and having fun.